Code-Institute-Submissions/find-a-match/README.md

 <div align="center">

-[Find-A-Match](https://ivantepes.github.io/find-a-match/) is an engaging and entertaining singe player memory card game with dose of humor, designed for pleasure and entertainment for all ages.
+[Find-A-Match](https://ivantepes.github.io/find-a-match/) is an engaging and entertaining single player memory card game with dose of humor, designed for pleasure and entertainment for all ages.
 Features of game are easy to operate and navigate buttons, 2 level of difficulty, game themes, card match indicator and reward based on score (time).
 Game rules are simple find two matching cards, find them all and game ends.
 <br>